Best Foundation for Oily Skin (2026 Guide)

 • Coverage: Medium-to-full

-• Best for: Hot climates, deeper undertones, flash photography.
+• Best for: Hot climates, hard-to-match undertones, and photos.

 • Type/finish: Liquid; demi-matte